-Yashoda Cancer Institute is one of the leading Breast cancer units in India, which is recognized nationally and internationally as a center of excellence for the diagnosis and treatment of breast cancer.
-The Centre offers a full spectrum of services such as cutting-edge technology, on-site multidisciplinary experts, planning conferences for treatments, second opinion services, and clinical research.
+Yashoda Cancer Institute is one of the leading Breast cancer treatment units in India, which is recognized nationally and internationally as a center of excellence for the diagnosis and treatment of breast cancer.
+The Centre offers a full spectrum of services such as cutting-edge technology, on-site multidisciplinary experts, planning conferences for breast cancer treatments, second opinion services, and clinical research.

 By linking screening, treatment, and clinical care, Yashoda Cancer Institute focuses on providing continuity of care for our patients with a multidisciplinary approach.
 Our breast oncology team deals with all kinds of breast surgeries, including radical resection, breast conservation, and a variety of breast reconstruction and sentinel lymph node techniques.

 With breast cancer being the leading malignancy among women, our breast cancer treatment underpins our vision of ‘Supporting women with breast cancer today and every day.’

 Breast cancer is a form of cancer that develops due to the uncontrolled growth of the cells of the breasts.
 It is one of the most prominent types of cancer majorly found in women, but can also occur in men.

 - The luminal cells - The milk-producing glands.

 - The ducts- passages that drain milk from the lobules to the nipple.

 - The stromal tissues- Include the fatty and fibrous connective tissues of the breast.

 What Are The Indications For Breast Cancer?